Planning for Condensed Courses

 Share the syllabus & schedule early with encouragement to students to plan and schedule out their available time.
 Provide students with the Weekly Schedule Grid mapped out to visually show how many hours a week and on what day you expect them to be in a virtual session or working on coursework.

-On day one, discuss the course approach, pace, and expectations, including discussions on attendance, work expected between classes, late work policy, and plan for potentially missed class time.
+On day one, discuss the course approach, pace, and expectations, including discussions on attendance, communication preferences, coursework expected, late work policy, and plan for potentially missed class time.

-Using a consistent layout and course organization can also support students moving quickly into the learning environment.
-The CCRI Blackboard template provides spaces to place your materials and links to important student resources.
-For more information on using a template, check out the micro-learning guide Use Blackboard Course Templates.
+Using a consistent layout and course organization in Blackboard can also support students moving quickly into the learning environment.
+The Blackboard Universal Default template provides spaces to place your materials and links to important student resources.
+For more information on using a template, check out the Online Teaching Readiness Guide.

 Plan to Connect

 Building connections with and between students takes time – time you may not have if you wait for it happen to naturally.
-Consider opportunities, particularly early on, to incorporate class community building into existing course activities.
+Consider opportunities, particularly early on, to incorporate social community into existing course activities.
+These activities below fulfill the DOE Regular and Substantive Interactions requirement for online courses.

 - Add an icebreaker activity in the discussion board where students can introduce themselves.